-All in all, the platforms are the strong backbone of the eCommerce businesses that helps them compete online otherwise, building the platform in-house is a laborious and expensive affair and unscalable and difficult-to-manipulate too.
+All in all, the platforms are the strong backbone of the eCommerce businesses that helps them compete online otherwise, building the platform in-house is a laborious and expensive affair and unscalable and difficult to manipulate too.

 In this process, the eCommerce platform is the best fit for your website, but finding the one that meets your business-specific requirements cannot be based on popularity.
 Instead, the platform that helps you in achieving objectives and delivering the outcomes is the right choice.
 Find the one which works best for you:

-Shopify: It’s packed with many plugins, themes, in-built tutorials, which makes it easier for the non-tech guy to start with.
+Shopify: It’s packed with many plugins, themes, and in-built tutorials, which makes it easier for the non-tech guy to start with.
 If you are low on technical knowledge and want to develop scalable e-commerce, Shopify is an ideal choice.
 Also, with Facebook, Amazon, and other types of integrations, the products can be marketed and sold on multiple channels.